AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. index:: Add To Extending Project

 Once you have loaded an extending project in GPS, things work mostly transparently.
-If you open a file through the `File->Open From Project` dialog, the files found in the local directory of your extending project will be picked up first.
+If you open a file through the :menuselection:`File --> Open From Project` dialog, the files found in the local directory of your extending project will be picked up first.

 The build actions will create object files in the extending project's directory, leaving the original project untouched.